mj41/auto-unrar/docs/debian-howto.md

     - "No command selected.
 Option 'cmd' in mandatory.
 Use --help to see more info."
 14. Create the run command
   - perl "absolute path to auto-unrar.pl" --conf="absolute path to config file" --cmd=unrar
-  - perl /home/$USER/auto-unrar/bin/auto-unrar.pl --conf="/home/$USER/unrar/conf-my/my-unrar-config.pl" --cmd=unrar
+  - `perl /home/$USER/auto-unrar/bin/auto-unrar.pl --conf="/home/$USER/unrar/conf-my/my-unrar-config.pl" --cmd=unrar`
-  - You can add "--ver 10" option to raise verbose level to 10 (maximum) for debugging.
+  - You can add `--ver 10` option to raise verbose level to 10 (maximum) for debugging.

 Scheduling
 ----------

 Since you use Debian you can use scheduling.
-Crontab is explained here: https://help.ubuntu.com/community/CronHowto , it is for all linux distributions.
+Crontab is explained here: [help.ubuntu.com/community/CronHowto](https://help.ubuntu.com/community/CronHowto), it is for all linux distributions.
-15. Enter this in console: "sudo crontab -e"
+15. Enter this in console: `sudo crontab -e`
 16. Enter the following line at the end:
    - "when you want it" PATH=/usr/local/bin:/usr/bin:/usr/sbin:/usr/lib; perl "absolute path to auto-unrar.pl" --conf="absolute path to config" --cmd=unrar
    - so for instance if you want to run this job only once a day at 8:30 AM you'll need to set it this way:
-   - 30 08 * * * PATH=/usr/local/bin:/usr/bin:/usr/sbin:/usr/lib; perl /home/USER-NAME/auto-unrar/bin/auto-unrar.pl --conf="/home/USER-NAME/auto-unrar/conf-my/my-unrar-config.pl" --cmd=unrar
+   - `30 08 * * * PATH=/usr/local/bin:/usr/bin:/usr/sbin:/usr/lib; perl /home/USER-NAME/auto-unrar/bin/auto-unrar.pl --conf="/home/USER-NAME/auto-unrar/conf-my/my-unrar-config.pl" --cmd=unrar`

 If you have any questions, you can contact the original writer of this script with IRC here: irc://irc.freenode.org/auto-unrar